HSSBoston/earth-wind-and-flare/hardware/readme.md

   <img src="../images/64x32.jpg" width="400" />
 </p>

 Your LED board has 2 connectors.
 Each connector has 16 (2x8) pins.
 You will use the left one, which is shown in red in the following picture.
-It may be labeled like “JIN”, “IN”or something similar.
+It may be labeled like "JIN", "IN" or something similar.
 Ignore the connector on your right (in blue).

 <p align="center">
   <img src="../images/64x64-pins.jpg" width="400" />
   <img src="../images/64x32-pins.jpg" width="400" />
 </p>

-16 pins in the left connector are called “input pins”.
+16 pins in the left connector are called "input pins".
 Input pins have their own names.

 <p align="center">